The last thing she remembered was an orange and pink lei.

 The young woman was jarred from her thoughts by a shrill beeping noise that sent sound waves that could be from nowhere but Hell reverberating in and around her skull.

-Her eyes shut instinctively as she wildly pawed the cool, smooth, white surface for the stupid device she knew had to be nearby.
-Just when she thought her brain was going to combust, her lei-wrapped hand grasped onto the flat, silver and violet cellphone.
-Daring herself to squint at it as she brought the phone to her face, trying to block out the disturbing echo in her brain, she touched the screen two or three times until she had shut the alarm off.
+Her eyes shut instinctively as she wildly pawed the cool, smooth white surface for the stupid device she knew had to be nearby.
+Just when she thought her brain was going to combust, her lei wrapped hand grasped onto the flat, silver and violet cellphone.
+Daring herself to squint at it as she brought the phone to her face, trying to block out the disturbing echo in her brain, she touched the screen two or three times until she had shut off the alarm.

 "You called?" she croaked groggily.

 As she spoke, she tasted the worst possible taste in her mouth.
 It was a mix between something metallic tasting and putrid.
 From the awful whiff she received, she could tell that it was a stench way beyond morning breath and that it could possibly have been mixed with death itself.

 '''YOU CALLED'?" came a loud and highly unwelcome screech.
 "I HAVE BEEN CALLING FOR HOURS AND I GET AN INQUIRY TO WHETHER I CALLED?
 YES, I CALLED!
 Where the hell are you, Samantha Manson?
 You sound like shit, by the way."

 Her friend's words forced something to occur to her.
 "I...don't actually know."

 She should have been smart enough to move the phone away, but she was still out of it from waking up...and from the woman on the other end knowing a word such as 'inquiry'.
 That was a little out of her reach, vocabulary wise.

 "YOU DON'T KNOW?" the Latina on the other end began shrieking in Spanish, though all Sam could really make out were the swear words.